Last updated on April 28th, 2021 at 04:03 pm

 The worst culprit of shoe damage is water.
 When leather shoes get wet, they can develop stains as tide marks become visible.
 To fix this, take a damp cloth and slowly rub the edge of the mark to soften its appearance.
 Then allow your shoes to dry.

 Brand new shoes are usually waterproof, so you will only need to do this after you’ve worn them for a while.
-You can also buy polishes with waterproofing properties to provide protection and shine at the same time.

 How to keep leather shoes from cracking